 He received a pardon for all offenses in November, he became a member of the king’s household and Henry settled an annuity of £40 on Owen.
 From this point on, Owen served the king in various capacities.
 In December of 1459, the king raised his annuity to £100 and he was granted the office of Keeper of the King’s Parks in sections of Denbighshire which came with the customary wages, fees and profits.
 Owen was now truly a squire and began to be known as Owen Tudor.

 In 1452, his sons Edmund and Jasper were elevated to peerages and recognized as the king’s uterine brothers.
 Owen and his sons became loyal supporters of the house of Lancaster during the conflict later known as the Wars of the Roses.
 When Edmund was sent to south Wales in 1455 as the king’s representative, Owen may have accompanied him.
-Edmund died in November of that year and Owen joined his other son Jasper.
+Edmund died in November of the next year and Owen joined his other son Jasper.
 In 1459, Jasper and Owen were sent to arrest a servant of the known Yorkist John Dwnn of Kidwelly.
 Later in 1459, Owen obtained an interest in the forfeited estates of the Yorkist, John, Lord Clinton.
 Owen and Jasper were granted for life all the offices in the Duke of York’s lordship of Denbigh as a prelude to seizing the lordship.
 In 1459, Owen had a son born at Pembroke Castle by an unknown mistress.

 Jasper and the Earl of Wiltshire raised an army in Wales in January 1461 to fight the Yorkists on behalf of his half-brother King Henry VI.
 Owen joined the army which engaged the Yorkist troops of Edward, Earl of March in battle at Mortimer’s Cross on February 2, 1461.
 It was a victory for the Yorkists.
 Jasper and Wiltshire escaped but Owen was chased by the victors and captured.
 Upon the orders of the Earl of March, Owen was beheaded at Hereford.
 Before his execution, he suddenly realized he was going to die, believing he would be spared and placed in prison.
 He supposedly murmured ‘that head shall lie on the stock that was wont to lie on Queen Katherine’s lap’.